 Don’t keep it to yourself.
 It’s a tradition in our family to give Christmas pudding to family and friends.
 We like to give a whole cake instead of a slice of cake but giving a whole cake can work out to be quite expensive.

 So we have worked out what to do.
 Make smaller or even mini ones.We use tin foil to mould around the base and sides of large cans (We like those canned pineapples and buy the large cans) and then wrap with news reel or news paper.
 This is then taped with every day cellophane tape.
 This way, we can mould various containers from the same can.
 Remove the can.
 The paper wrapped foil containers are then placed on a tray before spooning the cake mixture in.

 To present the cakes, we remove them from the foil paper and place on a lovely shiny base made of a square or round of cardboard wrapped in tin foil.

-The whole thing is then wrapped with some plain or coloured cellophane and tied with ribbon.
+The whole thing is then wrapped with some plain or colored cellophane and tied with ribbon.
 We use used Christmas cards to cut squares to be used as gift tags after a hole is punched in one corner.
 People appreciate these beautifully decorated and wrapped Christmas puddings more I think than they do a slice of cake.
 And each one is just big enough for about 6 people to get a decent slice.

-So there, my fool proof tips for preparing Christmas pudding.
+So there, my foolproof tips for preparing Christmas pudding.
 If all else fails and you find it difficult to find an authentic recipe click here and I will send you an amazing tried, tested and proven recipe for a classic Jamaican Christmas cake.
 You can also click HERE to read my post which gives tips on how we lovely frugal people prepare for Christmas.
-You can also read this post on why Christmas is my favourite time of the year and why we start our preparations in July!
+You can also read this post on why Christmas is my favorite time of the year and why we start our preparations in July!

 Have the most amazing Christmas.